generalized-intelligence/GAAS/software/GlobalOptimizationGraph_GTSAM/README.md

 ### Constant GPS + SLAM fusion

-The SLAM and GPS are both constant at all time, so GOG will try to fusion the pose information from these two sources.
+The SLAM and GPS are both constant at all time, so GOG will try to fuse the pose information from these two sources.

 <img src = "https://s2.ax1x.com/2019/11/07/MF5Ru4.png">